MUSC Bulletin | College of Graduate Studies

 Introduction | PhD Program | PhD Program of Study | PhD Program Requirements | PhD Program Requirements for Admission | MS Program | MS Program of Study | MS Program Requirements | MS Requirements for Admission | Course Descriptions |

 The Department has an outstanding record of extramural funding and in April 2012, was ranked 20th in NIH funding for Biochemistry departments in the United States.
 The success of the Department of Biochemistry and Molecular Biology is also exemplified by the number and quality of publications from our research groups.
+In 2011-12, 72 papers, review articles or book chapters were published from our department in international journals, including Cell, PNAS and the Journal of Biological Chemistry.
 Our faculty has been recognized for success in teaching, service or research, and our students have won numerous oral and poster prizes at national and international meetings, as well as the Perry Halushka MUSC Research Day.

-Please refer to our faculty pages for more information on research and feel free to contact any of our faculty about their specific research interests.
+Please refer to our faculty pages for more information on research conducted in the department and feel free to contact any of our faculty about their specific research interests.

 For more information regarding the program, students are encouraged to contact Dr. Christopher Davies, Director of the Graduate Training Program in the Department of Biochemistry and Molecular Biology at firstname.lastname@example.org, (843) 876 2302, or view our website http://academicdepartments.musc.edu/biochemistry/education/